 Anchovies are small school fish that are used in many different savory dishes all around the world.
-In the US, they have a strong flavor due to their curing process and are used in Caesar dressing.
+They have a strong flavor in the US due to their curing process and are used in Caesar dressing.
 However, other global cuisines use them fresh to take advantage of their white flesh and naturally mild flavor.

 Andouille is a smoked pork sausage that has its origins in France.
 The European versions tend to be less spicy than the US version.
 Andouille sausage contains cajun seasonings and stars in many Cajun-style dishes in the US, including jambalaya and gumbo.

 The spice anise is the seed of the anise plant (Mediterranean parsley) and is used to lend a slight licorice flavor to drinks, sweets, and even medicine.
 This spice can be used as a whole seed or a ground powder.